JacobHoppenstedt/CelebMax/README.md

 ```
 ## Setting Up External Files

-The python-service requires several large external files (e.g., pre-trained model weights and parts of the 25,000 celebrity dataset).
+The project requires several large external files (e.g., pre-trained model weights and parts of the 25,000 celebrity dataset).
 These files are not included in the repository to keep the repository lightweight.

 ### To set up these files: